bigcommerce/dev-docs/docs/msf/managing-store-configuration.md

 The merchant's global configuration is used for all storefronts and other channels that have not specified different, channel-specific configuration settings.

-To check whether channel-specific values for a setting are defined, send the channel_id as a query parameter in your requests to settings `GET` endpoints.
+To check whether channel-specific values for a setting are defined, send the `channel_id` as a query parameter in your requests to settings endpoints.

 ```http title="Example request: Get store profile settings for channel 122"
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/settings/profile?channel_id=122